sae220/hoc2022-md/red1_lights.md

 ### @explicitHints true

-# Red 1 - Lights
+# Lights

 ## Step 1
-The enderman butler needs some help getting to the right lights on top.
-Use your code to help them get to the right lights in the right order!
+There's seems to be a pattern with the way the lights are flashing.
+Move the enderman to each position following the pattern the lights are making.

 #### ~ tutorialhint
 Use the ``||hoc22.move enderman butler||`` blocks to move the enderman butler to the correct lights.
 Pay attention to the pattern of the lights.
 Your code should match that pattern.